apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       list box will be displayed.
 One or more domains can be selected from this list box by holding down the control key and clicking on the desired domains.

-   -  **Zone**: This controls which zones a compute offering is available.
+   -  **Zone**: This controls which zones a compute offering is available in.
 'All zones' or only specific zones can be selected.
 One or more zones can be selected from this list box by holding down the control key and clicking on the desired zones.